How late in pregnancy each state allows abortions

 Abortion at any stage is still difficult to access for many people.

-- In 2017, Guttmacher reported that there are no abortion clinics in around 89% of counties across the U.S. There are even fewer clinics that provide abortions past the 24th week of pregnancy.
+- In 2017, Guttmacher reported that there are no abortion clinics in around 89% of counties across the U.S.

-- Providers who perform abortions near a state's time limit face additional hurdles.
+- Providers who perform abortions near a state's gestational limit face additional hurdles.
 They must be "really good at ultrasound" to determine the exact gestational age of the pregnancy to avoid violating the law, Hanna Peterson, an abortion provider in Kentucky, told Axios.

-States to watch
+What to watch

-Editor's note: This story has been updated now that the Supreme Court overturned Roe v.
-Wade.
+Editor's note: This story has been updated.